gem5bootcamp/bootcamp/slides/05-Other-simulators/01-sst.md

 * gem5 provides:
     * OutgoingRequestBridge: a Request port sending requests to external components.
     * SSTResponderInterface: an interface for a Response port for an external component.
-* gem5 Component is an SST::Component, which has multiple SSTResponder's implementing the SSTReponderInterface.
+* gem5 Component is a SST::Component, which has multiple SSTResponder's implementing the SSTReponderInterface.
 * The packet translation happens within the gem5 Component.

 ---